devoteamgcloud/dataform-assertions/README.md

 ## Supported warehouses

 This package has been tested with BigQuery.
-It has not been tested with other warehouses.
+It has not been tested with other warehouses, but it should work with any warehouse supported by Dataform.

-# License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.